-Required of all first-year students in their first semester, the First-Year Seminar in Critical Inquiry is a small, writing-intensive class of no more than 15 students.
+Required of all first-year students in their first semester, the First-Year Seminar in Critical Inquiry is a small, writing-intensive class.
 Taught by a professor who also serves as their academic adviser, each seminar invites students to engage in a set of issues, questions, or ideas that can be illuminated by the interdisciplinary perspectives of the liberal arts.

 The Skills to Succeed at Wooster